jed-gore/chatgpt_management_transcripts/README.md

 Recently I ran across an article by Piero Paialunga who used ChatGPT for substitute data for sentiment analysis: https://towardsdatascience.com/hands-on-sentiment-analysis-on-hotels-reviews-using-artificial-intelligence-and-open-ais-chatgpt-d1939850c79e

 Often in the real world we're trying to train on no-label data, particularly in specialized fields like investing.
-There are techniquest for dealing with this like zero-shot classification and data augmentation, but I found the ChatGPT angle of interest - could it live up to the hype?
+There are techniques for dealing with this like zero-shot classification and data augmentation, but I found the ChatGPT angle of interest - could it live up to the hype?

 So I set about trying to use ChatGPT to skip the 50,000 lines of tagging part of the "is it guidance" project.